 Brain Food—Not A Myth

 The brain requires a diverse set of nutrients in order to perform its general functions.
-A lot of making sure it gets those nutrients comes from your dietary choices.
+A lot of making sure it gets those nutrients to come from your dietary choices.
 Unfortunately, a lot of these come in areas that people are missing, and one of the chief examples is healthy fats.
 Many of us have been conditioned to fear the word fat, but there are both good and bad fats.
 Good fats are essential to many bodily functions.
 If you’re looking for some ways to get good fats in your diet, consider replacing those salty or sweet snacks with some nuts.
 Try cooking with olive oil and incorporating it in your dishes in other ways.
 When you’re looking for that protein, focus on fish, with plenty of useful omega-3s.

-The same applies with certain vitamins, one of them being Vitamin E. Dark green leafy vegetables (spinach, kale, broccoli) are among the best ways to ensure that you get the most Vitamin E possible during your meals.
+The same applies to certain vitamins, one of them being Vitamin E. Dark green leafy vegetables (spinach, kale, broccoli) are among the best ways to ensure that you get the most Vitamin E possible during your meals.
 This is due to the sheer amount of the vitamin each serving has.
 One cup of raw spinach has 15% of your daily intake of vitamin E, and 1/2 a cup of cooked spinach has 25% of your daily intake.

 Better Living Through Training?